-Stage Two: Complaint heard by the Headteacher
+Stage Two: Complaint heard by the Headteacher or Executive Headteacher

-Where the complainant has been dissatisfied with the way the complaint was handled at stage one and/or is pursuing the initial complaint the complaint may now be addressed to the Headteacher.
-The Headteacher may delegate the task of collating the information to another staff member but will take the decision on the action to be taken.
+Where the complainant has been dissatisfied with the way the complaint was handled at stage one and/or is pursuing the initial complaint the complaint may now be addressed to the Headteacher or Executive Headteacher.
+The Headteacher or Executive Headteacher may delegate the task of collating the information to another staff member but will take the decision on the action to be taken.

-Once a complaint has been made to the Headteacher, he/she will acknowledge receipt of complaint and inform the complainant of the time limits of the investigation.
-Where appropriate, the Headteacher may arrange a personal interview with the complainant.
-Once the matter has been fully investigated, the Headteacher will write to the complainant with the outcome of the investigation.
+Once a complaint has been made to the Headteacher or Executive Headteacher, he/she will acknowledge receipt of complaint and inform the complainant of the time limits of the investigation.
+Where appropriate, the Headteacher or Executive Headteacher may arrange a personal interview with the complainant.
+Once the matter has been fully investigated, the Headteacher or Executive Headteacher will write to the complainant with the outcome of the investigation.